francisco-pinchentti/restify-sample/README.md

 GET operation can provide a resource id.
 PUT and DELETE operations ALWAYS use a resource id.
 In other words no bulk update or delete operations are supported.
 Currently list -or GET many- operations are the only ones supporting "querystring filtering".
+See *lib/sequelizeQueryMiddleware.js* for details on this.

 ### Models

 Models are loaded at application startup time before the rest of the module's components.
+To be automatically loaded a model filename *must* end in *Model.js*.
 See *lib/db.js* for more info on this.